mazorith/CS222-DB/report/project3.md

 1.)
 A root node created at the first insert
 2.)
 Each node housed on a separate page

-I figured the implementation of the b+tree would be the most critical part as the other functions are trivial compared to its implementation.
+I figured the implementation of the b+tree would be the most critical part as the other functions are easier compared to its implementation.
+(which turned out to be true thankfully as I was able to get my code to pass the first 3-5 testcases in a couple of hours to save some points)
 I'm currently writing this as I had this realization.
 I will do my best to get the as many tests work as possible now before the deadline...

 If you are interested in my implementation please do look at the ix-old.cc file.
 Its mostly just the b+tree so it can fit more dynamically in